Revision of two-temperature magnetically arrested flows onto a black hole: Results

-Figure~\ref{fig:hist_MAD_comparison_to_obs_nonthermal} shows comparison of observational characteristics of thermal and non-thermal K fiducial runs.
+Figure~\ref{fig:hist_MAD_comparison_to_obs_nonthermal} shows the comparison of the observational characteristics of thermal and nonthermal K fiducial runs.
 Non-thermal models are slightly less variable compared to the thermal models.
-Spectral slope $\alpha_I$, RM, and LP of both thermal and non-thermal models are strongly correlated (the correlation is much stronger in comparison to $R(\beta)$ models).
-It is evident that the total intensity and linear polarization are not sensitive to details of the distribution function for the considered part of electromagnetic spectrum.
-CP, on the other hand, is different in both models, hence it may be used to discriminate between distribution functions.
-We note that CP is usually a more permissive observational constraint compared to LP (see e.g., \citealt{EHTC:2024VIII}).
-Overall, with exception for CP, all radiative properties of our simple non-thermal models are tightly correlated with their purely thermal counterparts.
+The spectral slope $\alpha_I$ and the RM and the LP of both thermal and nonthermal models are strongly correlated (the correlation is much stronger compared to the $R~(\beta)$ models).
+It is evident that the total intensity and LP are not sensitive to details of the distribution function for the considered part of the electromagnetic spectrum.
+CP, on the other hand, is different in both models; hence it may be used to discriminate between distribution functions.
+We note that CP is usually a more permissive observational constraint compared to LP (see, e.g., \citealt{EHTC:2024VIII}).
+Overall, with the exception of CP, all radiative properties of our simple nonthermal models are tightly correlated with their purely thermal counterparts.